MENU

 Description:

 An accessor that you can use to get all of the data in the datagrid.
-The raw data in the object is an array of objects that holds meta information as well as the data - so if you want to get the raw data you should use this method.
+The raw data in the object is an array of objects that hold metadata as well as the data - so if you want to get the data as a regular array, you should use this method.

 Name: array row(number index)